astampoulis/makam-paper-funpearl/makamcode/04-ml-subset.md

 the needed binders, as an output.
 And since the way we're using it, `PolyType` cannot capture the `TypVars`, it all works out correctly!

 ADVISOR.
 Excellent!
-Let's add the term-level former for constructors too.
+Let's add the term-level former for constructors, too.

 STUDENT.
 That is easy, compared to what we just did.